Social Skills Training Group Program

 - Do you offer a summer program?

-The ages of children enrolled vary each year, traditionally we serve children aged 6 through 17.
+The ages of children enrolled vary each year, traditionally we serve children aged 8 through 17.
 Group enrollment is based on age as well as verbal and social skills abilities.
-The elementary school aged group serves children aged 6 and 7, the school aged group serves aged 8 through 13 and the teen group serves aged 14 through 17.
+The school aged group serves children ages 8 through 10, the preteen group serves ages 11 through 13, and the teen group serves ages 14 through 17.
 To learn more about those that lead the group please visit our team ».

 When do groups start?